-This includes one photo and a paragraph about the missing person, that will be posted on the Missing Persons of America website and shared on social media (Facebook, Google Plus and Twitter), including MPofA’s Facebook page that reaches on an average of 35,000 to 100,000 organic (non-paid posts) people a week.
+I will put the article together and then share it on the Missing Persons of America website and social media (Facebook, Google Plus and Twitter), including MPofA’s Facebook page that reaches on an average of 100,000 people a week.
 (Please note, the person must have been reported as missing by the police).
-The single submission will go on the front page of the website and pinned to the top for at least four hours, and will be given a request by me to share.
-Everyone on MPofA’s email list is emailed the story once it is posted.

-A full-page written about your missing person, which includes 2-hours of research and verification, any extra information that you have that you would like on the post and at least 4 photos that you provide.
-We have found the more of a story you have and the more of a back story the family is willing to provide the more likelihood the story will be picked up by local media.
-This includes: Asking you many questions about the circumstances surrounding the disappearance, asking for needed information to support the post, providing guidance through the process, suggestions to bring the best attention to the post, and continued support with updates and answering of public questions.
+Asking you questions about the circumstances surrounding the disappearance, asking for needed information to support the post, providing guidance through the process, suggestions to bring the best attention to the post, and continued support with updates and answering of public questions.
 My years of experience will result with a post written to help garnish the most possible views.
-Submission will be posted first thing in the morning and be put in the showcase space on the top upper right.
-This has been historically the best value for your money as these stories get the most shares and reads.
-More tips come in from this type of story than any other that we run and are more likely to get picked up by the media.
 I provide further support by doing social media for you to get the process going and submitting the story through many channels AND sending the story directly to the media, from my media sources I have collected through the years.
 (Please note there is no guarantee that media will pick up the story as it is up to their discretion.)
 I provide support by liaison between you and the media or I can provide the media with your private contact information so they can contact you directly.

 Examples: You can do an interview like the David Neily story or the Robin Burton story or you can provide information and I will write-up a full-page, including quotes from the family, like the Kristin Smart story.
 Your post will remain on the front page of MPofA for 24-hours.